Your PCP plays a key role in the management of your health by:

 - Treating acute (short-term) and chronic (lifelong) illnesses

-- Good health management through regular check-ups, screenings for comorbidities (related health conditions) and preventive care
+- Providing regular check-ups, screenings for comorbidities (related health conditions) and preventive care

 - Referring you to specialists

-People living with psoriatic disease have overactive immune systems, which causes inflammation in the body.
-This results in skin and joint symptoms and can increase your risk of related health conditions, also known as comorbidities.
+People living with psoriatic disease have overactive/dysfunctional immune systems, which causes inflammation in the body.
+This results in skin and joint symptoms, and can increase your risk of related health conditions, also known as comorbidities.

 The good news is that effectively treating your psoriatic disease and following a healthy lifestyle can help lower your risk of comorbidities and improve your quality of life.

-Your PCP may also be able to test for, diagnose and manage some health conditions, which are related to psoriatic disease:
+Your PCP may also be able to test for, diagnose and manage some health conditions that are related to psoriatic disease:

-- Metabolic syndrome, which includes high blood pressure, high blood sugar level, high cholesterol and extra body fat around the waist
+- Metabolic syndrome (includes high blood pressure, high blood sugar level, high cholesterol and extra body fat around the waist, obesity, type 2 diabetes)